 Rice is one of the best ways to stretch a meal and feed the whole family.
-Use this comprehensive rice substitute list when you run out of your favorite type.
-We’ve even got some healthy rice alternatives if you’re cooking for someone who can’t eat regular rice!
+Use this comprehensive rice substitute list when you run out of rice instead of heading right out to the store.
+We've even got some healthy rice alternatives for you that you're gonna love!

-Rice, rice, baby, duh nuh nuh nuh-nuh-nuh-nuh!
-(We digress now that the song is stuck in your head…) Rice is definitely a great way to stretch a meal.
-Make it in the Instant Pot or a rice cooker and you’ll be on your way to yummy-in-your-tummy town in no time.
+Rice, rice, baby, nuh nuh nuh nuh-nuh-nuh-nuh!
+(We digress now that song is stuck in your head…) Rice is definitely a great way to stretch a meal.
+Make rice in the Instant Pot or a rice cooker and you'll be on your way to yummy-in-your-tummy town in no time.
 Sometimes you need to find a rice substitute, though.

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 Maybe you're tired of eating white rice all the time and want to change things up a little.
 Could be the store didn't have your normal rice so you had to grab a different type.
 Regardless of your situation, we're here to help!

 We've got everything you need to know about finding a rice substitute that works for you.
 We even have some healthy rice alternatives if you're looking to change things up a bit!
 Let's do this!

 DIFFERENT TYPES OF RICE

 When it comes to rice, not all kinds are created equal.
 The three main types are classified based on their length-to-width ratio when they're cooked: short-grain rice, medium-grain rice, and long-grain rice.

 Although you can technically use any of them as a rice substitute when you're cooking, we highly suggest sticking to the same type of rice your recipe calls for whenever possible.

 That said, you can switch between the different types if you need to, but the texture and flavor of your recipe will be more greatly affected.
 Here's what you need to know about each type of rice…